Introduction to SSM Analysis

 interpersonal problems of the average individual in the entire dataset.

-Although it is possible to analyze the raw scores contained in
+We will use the raw scores contained in jz2017

-, our results will be more interpretable if we
+note that the results may be more interpretable if we standardized the

 scales